-Difference between HACCP, VACCP, TACCP
+Difference between HACCP, VACCP, and TACCP

-How to implement TACCP?
+How to Implement it

 Businesses can properly mitigate risks by proactively anticipating threats and knowing which points in the food supply chain are at risk of deliberate contamination.
 To implement TACCP, businesses should:

-- Create a multi-disciplinary team with members from HR, procurement, security, etc, who can contribute in developing a TACCP plan.
+- Create a multi-disciplinary team with members from HR, procurement, security, etc., who can contribute in developing a TACCP plan.

 - Conduct assessments of the critical points to identify risks.

 - Analyze the risks and put in place appropriate threat controls and continue to monitor the control points.